"Greta Thunberg Email Virus" removal guide

 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

-More examples of similar spam campaigns and malicious programs that are proliferate through them are "Christmas Party Email", "HARASSMENT COMPLAINT", "Ministry of Justice", and Nymeria, FormBook, Adwind, and TrickBot.
-As a rule, these emails are disguised as legitimate, official, important, and so on.
-In one way or another, cyber criminals send them with a purpose to trick recipients into infecting their systems with some high-risk malware that would help them to generate revenue in various ways.
+Other examples of similar spam campaigns, and malicious programs proliferated through them, are "Christmas Party Email", "HARASSMENT COMPLAINT", "Ministry of Justice", and Nymeria, FormBook, Adwind, and TrickBot.
+Generally, these emails are disguised as legitimate, official, important, and so on.
+Cyber criminals send them to trick recipients into infecting their systems with high-risk malware to generate revenue in various ways.

 How did "Greta Thunberg Email Virus" infect my computer?

-Files that are attached to suspicious and irrelevant emails, especially if they are received from unknown addresses, should not be opened.
+Never open files that are attached to suspicious, irrelevant emails - especially if they are received from unknown addresses.
 The same applies to website links.
-It is worth mentioning that quite often these emails are disguised as important, official, and so on.
-Software and files should be downloaded only from official websites and via direct links, other channels, tools like third party downloaders, Peer-to-Peer networks (e.g., torrent clients, eMule), unofficial pages, etc., should not be trusted.
-Installed software should not be updated using unofficial, fake updating tools.
-The only proper and safe way to update programs is by using tools or implemented functions that are provided by official software developers.
-Software that is not free should not be activated using unofficial activation/'cracking' tools.
-Tools of this are often designed to infect systems with malicious software.
-Also, it is not legal to activate licensed software with tools that are designed by third parties.
-One more way to keep systems safe is to regularly scan them with a reputable antivirus or anti-spyware software and always remove detected threats as soon possible.
-If you've already opened "Greta Thunberg Email Virus" attachment, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+These emails are often disguised as important, official, and so on.
+Software and files should be downloaded only from official websites and via direct links.
+Do not trust other channels/tools such as third party downloaders, Peer-to-Peer networks (e.g., torrent clients, eMule), unofficial pages, etc. Installed software should not be updated using unofficial, fake updating tools.
+The only proper and safe way to update programs is using tools or implemented functions provided by official software developers.
+Licensed/paid software should not be activated using unofficial activation/'cracking' tools.
+These are often designed to infect systems with malicious software.
+Furthermore, it is illegal to activate licensed software with tools designed by third parties.
+Keep systems safe by regularly scanning them with reputable antivirus or anti-spyware software.
+Remove detected threats as soon possible.
+If you have already opened "Greta Thunberg Email Virus" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Text presented in the "Greta Thunberg Email Virus" email letter (English version):
+Text presented in the "Greta Thunberg Email Virus" email message (English version):